 All INITIAL applications must include the following components:

 - Research strategy with summary of proposed analytic strategy

-- Up to 24-month timetable (projected start date is July 1, 2019)
+- Up to 24 month timetable (Projected start date is July 1, 2020)

-- Letter of Support
+- Letters of Support

 - Stefanidis D, Cochran A, Sevdalis N, Mellinger J, Phitayakorn R, Sullivan M, Barney L; Multi-Institutional Educational Research Group of the Association for Surgical Education.
 Research priorities for multi-institutional collaborative research in surgical education.
 Am J Surg.
 2015 Jan;209(1):52-8.
 PMID: 25454954 → Needs assessment of current surgical education research problems that could be addressed through multi-institutional research.